pichotweb/legacy/README.md

-legacy
+Legacy
 ======

-my first gams in ruby using gosu
+My first game in ruby using gosu

+--This app, have a learn purpose<br/>
+--Be free to comment or make sugestions!